Jasonblalack/zyngapoker/Build-system.md

 * **kind**: This defines the structure inside the project.
 Should work automatically in most cases.
 * **package**: By default the package is identical to the name of the project.
 See the naming section above for details.
 * **fuzzy**: Whether the naming of clases is strictly bound the filenames or not.
 Defaults to `false`.
 * **fields**: Configures the fields which are defined and used by the project.
+See section about fields and permutations for details.

+## Build Script

+## Fields & Permutations

 Fields are automatically made available to every project using the project defining them.
 In the build script one can also activate fields to being permutated into specicialized output files/folders.

-## Build Script